 Taking an animal-based omega-3 fat supplement.
 A type of omega-3 fat called docosahexaenoic acid (DHA) may help protect and promote healthy retinal function.
 DHA is concentrated in your eye’s retina and has been found to be particularly useful in preventing macular degeneration, the leading cause of blindness.

 Getting loads of lutein and zeaxanthin.
 Many have never heard of these two vision powerhouses, but they are incredibly important for your eyesight.
 Lutein, which is a carotenoid found in particularly large quantities in green, leafy vegetables, acts as an antioxidant, protecting cells from free radical damage.
-Some excellent sources include kale, collard greens, spinach, broccoli, brussels sprouts and egg yolks, particularly raw egg yolks.
-Egg yolks also have zeaxanthin, another carotenoid, in an equal amount to lutein.
+Some excellent sources include kale, collard greens, spinach, broccoli, and brussel sprouts.

 Zeaxanthin is likely to be equally as effective as lutein in protecting eyesight.